This is the multi-page printable view of this section. Click here to print.

 • Only English letters and numbers are allowed.

-• Tenant ID (from Azure Portal):
+• Tenant ID (in Azure portal):

-• Enter the Tenant ID.
+• Enter the tenant ID.

 • Only English letters, numbers, and hyphens are allowed.